 When you debug an application with restricted permissions, exceptions will be raised for any code security demands that have not been enabled on the Security page.
 An exception helper will appear, providing suggestions about how to modify your code to prevent the exception.

-In addition, when you write code, the IntelliSense feature in the Code Editor will disable any members that are not included in the security permissions that you have configured.
+In addition, when you write code, the IntelliSense feature in the Code Editor will gray out any members that are not included in the security permissions that you have configured.

 For more information, see How to: Debug a ClickOnce Application with Restricted Permissions.